Wu-Tang Clan: Once Upon a Time in Shaolin

 In March 2014 it was reported that in addition to work on A Better Tomorrow, a Wu-Tang Clan compilation album entitled The Wu – Once Upon A Time In Shaolin had been recorded, with Wu-Tang-affiliated producer Cilvaringz as the primary producer instead of RZA.
-The album, a double album consisting of 31 tracks, will not be given a conventional commercial release and only one copy has been produced; this copy will be toured in museums, art galleries and music festivals before being sold at a high price to a single individual.
+The album, a double album consisting of 31 tracks, was not given a conventional commercial release and only one copy has been produced; the copy toured in museums, art galleries and music festivals before being sold at a high price to a single individual.
 In August 2014, a reporter from Forbes traveled to Marrakech to meet Cilvaringz and hear a 51-second snippet of a song from the album, which featured Cher.
 The snippet was subsequently put on their website.
 The album is encased in a handcrafted silver-and-nickel box made by British-Moroccan artist Yahya and features never-before-heard music recorded over years.
 RZA stated he has been receiving multiple million dollar offers for the album.
 Despite the album's exclusivity it made an appearance in electronic dance music producer Skrillex's music video for his song "Fuck That" even though he did not purchase the project.
 The album was sold through Paddle8, an online auction house, for $2 million to Martin Shkreli.
 When the FBI arrested Martin Shkreli on December 17, 2015, they did not seize the Wu-Tang Clan album.
 Following the victory of Republican candidate Donald Trump in the 2016 U.S. presidential election, Shkreli broadcast excerpts from the album on streaming platforms Periscope and Hitbox.tv.

-In July 2021, it was announced that the album had been again sold by the US government for an undisclosed amount, following Shkreli handing it over to the FBI in 2018 after being convicted of defrauding investors.
+In July 2021, it was announced that the album had been again sold by the US government for an undisclosed amount (later revealed as $4 million USD), following Shkreli handing it over to the FBI in 2018 after being convicted of defrauding investors.
+The new owner of the album is the PleasrDAO group.

+The Saga Continues

+On August 25, 2017, Wu-Tang Clan released the song, "People Say", which featured Redman.
+RZA announced that the song would be part of an upcoming album, titled The Saga Continues.
+The album was released on October 13 under the name "Wu-Tang", as U-God was absent from it.
+The Saga Continues was primarily produced by Mathematics, and debuted at number 15 on the Billboard 200.